SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 is created by calling ``SmallNumber.init(wrappedValue: 3, maximum: 4)``.

-By including arguments to the property wrapper, you can set up initial state in the wrapper or pass other options to the wrapper when it's created.
+By including arguments to the property wrapper, you can set up the initial state in the wrapper or pass other options to the wrapper when it's created.
 This syntax is the most general way to use a property wrapper.
 You can provide whatever arguments you need to the attribute,